 The think tank said the weaker cities would require government support and a realistic plan of action, while the most promising cities should have more financial and political powers.

 The index placed Aberdeen second out of 63 cities for its employment.

-Aberdeen was also seen to have a high number of well-qualified residents and a good private business base.'No surprise'
+Aberdeen was also seen to have a high number of well-qualified residents and a good private business base.